 Most cryptocurrency mining happens this way.
 However, Dogecoin mining differs from other coins in several important areas.
 These areas are;

 - Algorithm: Each cryptocurrency has a set of rules for mining new currency.
 These rules are called a mining or hashing algorithm.

 - Block Time: This is the average length of time it takes for a new block of transactions to be checked and added to the blockchain.

-- Difficulty: This is a number which represents how hard it is to mine each new block of currency.
+- Difficulty: This is a number that represents how hard it is to mine each new block of currency.
 You can use the difficulty number to work out how likely you are to win the mining lottery.
 Mining difficulty can go up or down depending on how many miners there are.
-Difficulty is also adjusted by the coin’s protocol to make sure that the block time stays the same.
+The difficulty is also adjusted by the coin’s protocol to make sure that the block time stays the same.